hendripermana2021/YOLO_TSIXV/README.md

-# SPARK (Space Parking Analyzer with Real-time Knowledge)
+# SPARK (Smart Monitoring Parking)

 ## Project Description
-(Space Parking Analyzer with Real-time Knowledge) is a project that aims to develop an intelligent system that can detect and analyze empty parking spaces.
+(Smart Monitoring Parking) is a project that aims to develop an intelligent system that can detect and analyze empty parking spaces.
 In a dense urban environment, finding a parking space can be a challenging and time-consuming task.
 SPARK is designed to provide an efficient, real-time solution to address these problems by leveraging computer vision and artificial intelligence technologies. uses YOLO as Object Detection modeling which will be applied to application projects, but there are several modifications made to the architecture, with the aim of developing a model that is more efficient, precise and lighter.

 * YOLOV5-ti-lite is a version of YOLOV5 from TI for efficient edge deployment.
 This naming convention is chosen to avoid conflict with future release of YOLOV5-lite models from Ultralytics.